jeanpaze/set-CSS-Filter/README.md

 Releases
 -----

-- **0.1.1** - Added the ability to pass an array with DOM Elements + performance improvements.
+- **0.1.1** - Added the ability to pass a array with DOM Elements + performance improvements.
 - **0.1.0** - Initial beta release.

 Usage